project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 \end{bmatrix} = A\sigma_z +\delta \sigma_x
 $$

-The base states being used to represent this system are the stationary states of the unperturbed system ($\delta=0$) that we describe by:
+The basis states being used to represent this system are the stationary states of the unperturbed system ($\delta=0$) that we describe by:

 $$
-|+> = \begin{bmatrix}
+|+\rangle = \begin{bmatrix}
  1   \\
  0   \\
  \end{bmatrix},
-|-> = \begin{bmatrix}
+|-\rangle = \begin{bmatrix}
  0   \\
  1   \\
 \end{bmatrix}
 $$

-where |+>, |-> correspond to the higher and lower energy states respectively.
+where $|+\rangle$, $|-\rangle$ correspond to the higher and lower energy states respectively.

-You may recall that there are mathematical similarities between a TSS and a spin $1/2$ particle.
+You may recall from [tutorial 2](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/02-perturbing-a-two-state-system.ipynb#Transition-probability) that there are mathematical similarities between a TSS and a spin $1/2$ particle.
 When considering many TSS, we will find it invaluable to refer to well known spin results, such as conservation of angular momentum, to help us solve problems.
 In light of this, we will introduce a factor of $1/2$ into the Hamiltonian:

 $$
 H = \frac{1}{2}A\sigma_z +\frac{1}{2}\delta \sigma_x